ppfeufer/aa-timezones/README.md

 ### Step 1 - Install app

 Make sure you are in the virtual environment (venv) of your Alliance Auth installation.
-Then install the newest release from PyPI:
+Then install the latest version:

 ```bash
 pip install git+https://github.com/ppfeufer/aa-timezones.git
 ```

-### Step 2 - Update Eve Online app
+### Step 2 - Update your AA settings

 Configure your AA settings (`local.py`) as follows:

 - Add `'timezones'` to `INSTALLED_APPS`

-### Step 3 - Finalize installation into AA
+### Step 3 - Finalize the installation

 Run migrations & copy static files